How this site was made

 }

-This conclude the Nginx portion!
-If your DNS records have propogated (Takes somewhere between an hour and a day) you should be able to visit your domain name through a web browser, and see your Hugo page!
+If your DNS records have propagated (takes somewhere between an hour and a day) you should be able to visit your domain name through a web browser and see your page.
 Here are some basic troubleshooting steps if you do not see it:

 - In command prompt of any computer, execute

-, replacing my domain with yours.
-If you see your IP address resolved through the domain name, then DNS has propogated.
-If not, wait and try pinging in a little bit. - If DNS is working, then the issue is either with Hugo or Nginx.
+ping www.jamesdesmond.org, replacing my domain with yours.
+If you see your IP address resolved through the domain name, then DNS has propagated.
+If not, wait and try pinging in a little bit. - Check your nginx logs:

 # tail -f /var/log/nginx/error.log